willdurand/Negotiation/README.md

 Unit Tests
 ----------

-Setup the project using Composer:
+Setup the test suite using Composer:

     $ composer install --dev

-And, run the test suite:
+And, run it with PHPUnit:

     $ phpunit